anatoliprodev/NFT_marcketplace_game/README.md

-# NFT_marcketplace_game
+# Kanon-prototype

+## Game Server
+Nodejs server to interact with dapp and verify with Synesis SC by RPC call.

+## dapp
-nft marcket place and game
+Reactjs to interact chain and game server.